Olivierah/DesignPatterns/Strategy/README.md

 ## Why?

-This project is part of my personal portfolio, so any feedback or suggestion that can contribute to my growth and improve my data science skills will be most welcome.
+This project is part of my personal portfolio, so any feedback or suggestion that can contribute to my growth and improve my development skills will be most welcome.

 # Project description: